How Playgrounds Fight Childhood Obesity

 How Can You Build a Playground That Encourages Kids to Be More Active?

-If you want your playground to help fight childhood obesity and encourage kids to get plenty of exercise, make sure you:
+If you want your playground to help fight and prevent childhood obesity and encourage kids to get plenty of exercise, make sure you:

 - Include a variety of equipment: If you want kids to be able to exercise in a variety of ways, you need to provide many types of equipment and activities to fill their time.
 Variety also allows kids to find activities that are well suited to their abilities.
 Maybe they’re not ready to scale the big climber.
 In that case, maybe the steps up to the slide are a great place to start.